 Amid the global pandemic and cultural movements such as Black Lives Matter, UK hiring professionals said their employer or clients have taken steps such as increasing or improving their EDI training, expanding their diversity policy, increasing hiring in EDI-focused roles and redacting identifiers of race or gender in CVs.

 Also, employers have altered their focus when it comes to benefits.
-With traditional employee perks such as free lunches and office beer-fridges rendered meaningless as a result of home-working, 77 per cent of recruitment professionals told TopCV that their organisation or clients have implemented new policies or incentives to maintain employee engagement and attract top talent.
+With traditional employee perks such as free lunches and office beer-fridges rendered meaningless as a result of home-working, 77% of recruitment professionals told TopCV that their organisation or clients have implemented new policies or incentives to maintain employee engagement and attract top talent.

-Topping the list of popular new employee incentives was equipment or allowances for home-office setups, with 62 per cent of hiring professionals stating their company or clients now offer this amenity to employees.
+Topping the list of popular new employee incentives was equipment or allowances for home-office setups, with 62% of hiring professionals stating that their company or clients now offer this amenity to employees.
 Other benefits adopted include customised work schedules (31%), such as a four-day working week or flexible start and finish times, and health and fitness perks (31%), including subsidised gym memberships, vouchers for exercise classes or equipment, and virtual workout classes.

 If you want to determine whether a company's corporate culture will be a good fit before you consider an offer, Amanda has some tips:

 Revisit the company website.
-Pay special attention to the 'About us' and 'Careers' sections of the corporate website to get a better sense of the company's mission and current incentives.
+Pay special attention to the "About us" and "Careers" sections of the corporate website to get a better sense of the company's mission and current incentives.
 Look for diversity among its list of executives and board of directors.
 In addition, consider the stock images or employee photos that are featured throughout the site.
-These little details will help you assess how committed the company truly is to EDI.
+These little details will help you to assess how committed the company truly is to EDI.

 Check our this TopCV article for tips on how to find an employer whose values match your own.